sharpjs/DependencyQueue/README.md

     .Enqueue();
 ```

+`CreateItemBuilder()` is thread-safe, but the builder object it returns is not.
+To build and enqueue items in parallel, create a separate builder for each
+thread.

-#### Enqueueing Items With The Enqueue Method
+#### Enqueueing Items With the Enqueue Method

 As an alternative to the builder pattern, DependencyQueue also provides an
 `Enqueue()` method that can create and enqueue an item in one call.
 The
-tradeoff is that all the information about the item must be specified in that
+tradeoff is that all of the information about the item must be specified in
-one call.
+that one call.

 ```csharp
 queue.Enqueue(